oemof/tespy/paper.md

 TESPy is built up in modular structure with three main modules:

 * networks: The networks module represents the container for every simulation.
-  Initialization, preprocessing, solving and postprocessing are handled by the network class.
+  Initialisation, preprocessing, solving and postprocessing are handled by the network class.
 * components: All components are part of the components module.
 The package provides basic components, for example different types of turbomachinery, heat